SMS Mücke: Service history

 The keel for Mücke was laid down at the AG Weser shipyard in Bremen in 1876 under the contract designation "D", (Note: German warships were ordered under provisional names.
 Additions to the fleet were given a single letter; ships intended to replace older or lost vessels were ordered as "Ersatz (name of the ship to be replaced)".) and she was launched on 5 May 1877.
 She was named after the German word for mosquito.
 Work on the ship proceeded more slowly than her sister ships, and she was briefly commissioned into active service on 25 February 1878 for sea trials.
-She saw no further activity for the next eight years, during which she was refitted with an additional 8.7 cm L/24 built-up guns, a pair of 37 mm Hotchkiss revolver cannon, and two 35 cm torpedo tubes in her bow, both of which were below the waterline.
+She saw no further activity for the next eight years, during which she was refitted with an additional pair of 8.7 cm L/24 built-up guns, a pair of 37 mm Hotchkiss revolver cannon, and two 35 cm torpedo tubes in her bow, both of which were below the waterline.
 Despite her lengthy period of inactivity early in her career, Mücke would be the most active member of her class.